 Summary

-• Runbox protects your data against disclosure because we require a court order before any data can be disclosed.
+- Runbox protects your data against disclosure with our procedure to require a Norwegian court order before any data can be disclosed.

 Norwegian privacy legislation and regulations